puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 ####Import Modules From Git Repository Into Project Editor
-You might have a repo that is a single module or your repo might contain several modules.
+You might have a repo that is a single module, or your repo might contain several modules.
 If your repo contains several modules and none of the modules contain .project files, then you have to import each module one-by-one using **Import as general project**.
 Otherwise, Geppetto has no way of recognizing the module as a project.
 You also have to add puppet project nature.

 If your repo contains modules that already have .project files, then you can import all the modules at once using **Import existing projects**.
 Puppet project nature will then be added automatically.
 For more about .project files, see [About Geppetto Project Files](./index.html#aboutgeppettoprojecttfiles).